rezoners/zabbix_hyper_v/Template Microsoft Hyper-V/readme.md

 # Requirements
 Hyper-V: Windows server 2008 R2 or higher
 PowerShell 3
+Zabbix Agent must be installed in active mode

 # How install
 1. Import the template XML file using the Zabbix Templates Import feature.